 \section{A partial cohomological field theory}

-In this section, we show that the formal Gromov-Witten theory of infinite root stacks form a partial cohomological field theory (partial CohFT).
+In this section, we show that the formal Gromov-Witten theory of infinite root stacks form a partial cohomological field theory (partial CohFT) in the sense of \cite{LRZ}.
 This generalizes the result of \cite[Section 3.5]{FWY19} to infinite root stacks with simple normal crossing divisors.
 We first provide a brief review of the CohFT.

 Let $\overline {M}_{g,m}$ be the moduli space of genus $g$, $m$-pointed stable curves.
 We assume that $2g-2+m>0$.
 There are several canonical morphisms between moduli space $\overline{M}_{g,m}$ of stable curves. \begin{itemize} \item Forgetful morphisms